Interactive-Realities-Lab/basic-unity-vr-challenge/README.md

 ## Room 3: Teleport

 Objective: Explore the room using teleportation.
-How it works: Use the teleportation mechanic to move around and explore different locations within the room.
+How it works: Use the teleportation mechanic to move around and explore different locations within all around scene.

 ## Button Interaction